-The user can access the web interface and navigate to the "System \rightarrow Logs" panel to generate a recording of the sensor.
+The user can access the web interface and navigate to the "System → Logs" panel to generate a recording of the sensor.
 The user must press the "Record" button in the "Record logs" module to start recording.
 To stop a recording, press the "Stop" button.
-The generated recording is encrypted and meant for debugging purposes for the Fixposition customer support team.